-Spark on MaxCompute is a computing service provided by MaxCompute.
-It is compatible with the open-source Spark.
-It provides a Spark computing framework based on unified computing resources and a dataset permission system, which allows you to submit and run Spark jobs in your preferred development method.
-Spark on MaxCompute can fulfill the diverse needs of data processing and analysis.
+Spark on MaxCompute is a computing service that is provided by MaxCompute and compatible with open source Spark.
+This service provides a Spark computing framework based on unified computing resources and a dataset permission system.
+The service allows you to use your preferred development method to submit and run Spark jobs.
+Spark on MaxCompute can fulfill diverse data processing and analysis requirements.

-- Currently, Spark on MaxCompute supports the following scenarios:
+- Spark on MaxCompute can be used to perform the following operations:

-- All Java and Scala offline jobs such as GraphX, MLlib, RDD, Spark SQL, and PySpark.
+- Run all offline jobs in Java and Scala, such as GraphX, MLlib, RDD, Spark SQL, and PySpark.

-- Currently, Spark on MaxCompute does not support the following scenarios:
+- Spark on MaxCompute cannot be used to perform the following operations:

-- Interactive services such as Spark-Shell, Spark-SQL-Shell, and PySpark-Shell.
+- Run interactive jobs, such as Spark-Shell, Spark-SQL-Shell, and PySpark-Shell jobs.

 - Supports different versions of native Spark jobs.

-MaxCompute supports native community Spark , and it is compatible with the APIs of all native Spark versions.
+MaxCompute supports native community Spark and is fully compatible with the APIs of all native Spark versions.
 Different versions of Spark can run in MaxCompute at the same time.
 Spark on MaxCompute provides native Spark Web UIs.

-Similar to MaxCompute SQL and MapReduce, Spark on MaxCompute runs with the unified computing resources activated for MaxCompute projects.
+Similar to MaxCompute SQL and MapReduce, Spark on MaxCompute runs based on the unified computing resources that are purchased for MaxCompute projects.

 - Supports unified data and permission management.

-Spark on MaxCompute complies with the MaxCompute permission management, which allows you to query data without asking for any additional permissions.
+Spark on MaxCompute complies with the permissions you configured for MaxCompute projects.
+This allows you to query data without the need for additional permission modifications.

-The left half of the diagram shows the architecture of native Spark.
-The right half shows the architecture of Spark on MaxCompute, which runs on the Cupid platform developed by Alibaba Cloud.
-This Cupid platform is fully compatible with the computing framework that is supported by the open-source YARN.
+The left part of the preceding figure shows the architecture of native Spark.
+The right part shows the architecture of Spark on MaxCompute, which runs on the Cupid platform developed by Alibaba Cloud.
+The Cupid platform is fully compatible with the computing framework supported by open source YARN.